 It’s safe to say that soy won’t turn you into a girl and it can be an important part of your diet if you’re a man!

 It’s also great for people who are trying to build muscle and are looking for a protein-rich food or supplement that contains all essential amino acids as well as other important micronutrients.
-However, if you still want to avoid but want protein-rich food supplements, check out this list of soy-free protein powders.
+However, if you still want to avoid soy, here is a list of soy-free protein powders.